Tuesday, June 23, 2009

 Congratulations to our two dancing stars!

 That being said, I must turn to the more concerning side of what I experienced at this recital.
 I must admit I was disappointed in the overall performances this year!
 I found the song choices appalling (ex.
+Christina Aguilera's Candyman) and the dance routines inappropriate for the younger girls in the show.

 The most unbecoming act of the night was the one that directly followed Lana, who tap danced her heart out in a glittery cowgirl outfit.
 These girls were dressed as chefs with belly-exposed, button down "jackets" and frilly short black skirts.
 I suppose the little puffy white hat on their head was to emphasize the chef character.
 I'm not sure.